apache/dolphinscheduler-operator/README.md

     run *"kubectl apply -f api/"* in config/configmap/

+7. **create pv and pvc (not required)**

+    if you had pv and pvc ,you can config it in config/sameples

+    or you can create it with config/configmap/ds-pv.yaml and config/configmap/ds-pvc.yaml

+    and you can mount the lib in dolphinscheduler /opt/soft  in config/samples/ds_v1alpha1_dsworker.yaml with paramter named lib_pvc_name

+    mount the logs in /opt/dolphinscheduler/logs with the paramters named log_pvc_name with pvcname

  ## how to test

     in current project  run *"make manifests && make install && make run"*